+One drawback of GMST, or any other dimension estimator based on ISOMAP geodesic fitting to data, is the restriction to isometric embeddings.
 We are currently working on extending Thm.
-1 and Corollary 1 to general Riemann manifolds, thus avoiding any assumptions about global embeddings and eliminating the effect of the Jacobian on the intrinsic entropy.
+1 and Corollary 1 to general (non-isometric) Riemann manifolds, thus avoiding any assumptions about global embeddings and eliminating the effect of the Jacobian on the intrinsic entropy.
 We are also studying the use of entropic graphs that bypass the complex step of geodesic estimation.
-In [11], we consider k-nearest neighbor graphs due to their low complexity an local properties.
-The simple bootstrap resampling step that we have used in the GMST estimator causes a small negative bias in the dimension estimate for flat linear manifolds.
-Future work includes development of GMST resampling bias correction, characterization of the statistics in the linear model (15) and the study of the effect of additive noise on the manifold samples.
+In particular, in [38], we consider k-nearest neighbor graphs due to their low complexity and local properties.
+Future work includes the characterization of the statistics in the linear model (15), optimization of the bias/variance tradeoff parameters of the GMST algorithm and the study of the effect of additive noise on the manifold samples.